Showing 1–12 of 22 results

 Graphene is a one atom thick sheet or film of carbon atoms.
 It is strong yet low weight and it conducts heat and electricity.
 In fact, graphene is the most thermally conductive material known to man.

-Scientists had theorized about graphene for decades before it was successfully synthesized in the lab in 2004 by Geim et al.
+Scientists had theorized about graphene for decades before it was successfully isolated in the lab in 2004 by Geim et al using scotch tape and graphite.

-It is two-dimensional, it interacts favorably with light and with other materials.
-Graphene is a highly crystalline carbon sheet.
+It is two-dimensional and interacts favorably with light and with other materials.
+Graphene is a highly crystalline film of hybridized carbon atoms.

 Carbon atoms are densely packed in a regular hexagonal sp2 bonded structure.
 It can best be envisioned as a one-atom thick layer of graphite.

-CVD graphene films are the building block for graphene based electronic and photonic devices.
+CVD graphene films are the building block for numerous graphene based electronic and photonic devices.

-A representation of the atomic structure of CVD Graphene Films, note the precise carbon atom arrangement in a monolayer graphene film
+A representation of the atomic structure of CVD Graphene Films, note the precise carbon atom arrangement in a monolayer graphene film.The atomic structure of graphene is composed of carbon atoms arranged in six-member rings.
+Physical properties of graphene depend on the number of atomic layers in the films and the presence of structural defects and impurities.

 The raman spectra for our CVD Graphene Films is below.